Quick shout out to the ReStore!

 Habitat For Humanity opened one of their ReStores in Maple Ridge and I have found some great stuff for Hammond Forever House.

 Last Thursday I noticed some toilets there that were still in their boxes.
 What we really want was a toilet like the one we had in Japan which had a little sink on top of the tank so you could wash your hands with the water that was refilling the tank–what a simple solution to reduce wasted water!
 We haven’t found one of those in Canada, so we’ll settle for a dual flush toilet that uses as little water as possible.
-(Oh wait, I found one that looks like you can have shipped to you in Canada!
+(Update: I found one on the interweb and it looks like you can have it shipped to you in Canada!
 Find it here for a mere $468.00.
-Um, maybe next time we’ll be able to afford it.)
+Oh, wait, it says “This item is not for sale”.
+Never mind, we can’t afford it anyway.
+Why can’t we have nice things??)

-I came back the next day and another customer had checked out all the toilets very carefully before I got there and was taking one.
+I came back to the ReStore the next day and another customer had checked out all the toilets very carefully before I got there.
+He was taking one told me about the others.
 There were some toilets without boxes, and some pieces, but there was also a perfectly good dual flush toilet brand new in box.

 This thing is going in the new kids bathroom upstairs so it doesn’t have to be fancy (but it is) but it does have to conserve water.